cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 Transfers between workers may be impacted by transient issues which may cause intermittent transfer failures.
 In these situations we take note of the failure that occured, and avoid using the same worker as a source for a period of time.
 This time period has a default value of 10 seconds.
-It may be changed by the user using `vine_tune` with the parameter `last-failure-retry-interval`.
+It may be changed by the user using `vine_tune` with the parameter `transient-error-interval`.

 ### MiniTasks